 Key Takeaway |

-At Irish Life, we recognise there is unlikely to be one single approach that is appropriate for all employers and all circumstances.
-However, our recommended course of action is to have one scheme for all employees which meets the minimum standards for ‘qualifying’ arrangements and avoids the two-tier approach.
-Preparation must start now to avoid the new central retirement savings system and to retain control over key areas ensuring all staff have the same employee benefits experience. |
+At Irish Life, we recognise there is unlikely to be a single approach that suits all employers or circumstances.
+However, our recommended course of action is to have one pension scheme for all employees that meets the minimum standards for ‘qualifying’ arrangements and avoids the two-tier approach.
+Employers should also note that all new joiners must have their first contributions processed through payroll by the end of November.
+This process can require several weeks of preparation given standard payroll lead times.
+For some monthly paid plans, it may mean sign-up must be completed by the end of October to meet the deadline. |

 [1] Auto-Enrolment Guide for Employees | Gov.ie – March 2024 [2] Population Ageing and the Public Finances in Ireland | Department of Finance – September 2018 [3] Automatic Enrolment Retirement Savings System Act, 2024 │ Houses of the Oireachtas 2024 |